Slaitroc/RicciPaoliGrisoni/RASD.md

 3. The Company selects the "Create Complaint" option.
 4. The platform shows the Complaint creation form.
 5. The Company fills the form with the required information (Student's name, Internship title, description of the problem) and click the “Submit Complaint” button.
-6. The Company is redirected to the homepage.
-7. The platform publishes the Complaint.
+6. The platform publishes the Complaint.
-8. The platform notifies the Student and the University.
+7. The platform notifies the Student and the University through the Notification Manager.

 **Exit Conditions:** The Complaint is created and published.

 **Exceptions:**
-- The Company exits the page before submitting the Complaint.
+- None

 ### RespondToComplaint
-**Actors:** User
+**Actors:** User, Notification Manager

 **Entry Conditions:** The User has an active Complaint.